-Routledge is pleased to offer IAJS members a 20% discount on select new and recent books in Jungian studies and analytical psychology.
+Routledge is pleased to offer IAJS members a 20% discount on select new and recent books in Jungian studies and analytical psychology, along with a selection of free resources.

 Browse discounted titles curated for IAJS members in our 2017 IAJS Collection.
 Enter discount code AF056 at checkout to receive your exclusive 20% discount.